Editing by Troy

-Developmental editing is looking at the story construction and it’s underlying framework.
+Developmental editing is an examination of the story construction and its underlying framework.

-Line editing is looking at the writing itself, and how it is used to create the story built on top of the story’s framework from the developmental edit.
+Line editing is a look at the writing itself, and how it is used to create the story built on top of the story’s framework from the developmental edit.

 What about Proofreading?